Samsung's New Freestyle Projector Is Now Back in Stock

 Samsung knows how to transform your living room into a miniature movie theater, just without the 30 extra seats.
 After all, Samsung is the same company that unveiled The Wall, a 150-inch microLED TV, two years ago.
 The Freestyle has a 1080p resolution, so you won't have to suffer through a pixelated or blurry movie.

-If you pre-order the Freestyle before January 23, then you also get a free carrying case ($59 value) to keep your projector safe from the elements.
-A waterproof case might seem unnecessary, but if you ever want to watch a movie in your backyard with your Freestyle Projector, then you'll be thankful your projector is protected against unexpected rainfall.
+If you pre-order the Freestyle by January 23, then you also get a free carrying case ($59 value) to keep your projector safe from the elements.
+A waterproof case might seem unnecessary at first, but if you ever want to watch a movie in your backyard with your Freestyle Projector, then you'll be thankful your projector is protected against unexpected rainfall.

 RELATED CONTENT: